Wildlife Rehabilitator Links Listed Below.

 Please do not misunderstand.
 Do not try to rehab wildlife on your own.
 There is so much you do not know and every life counts.
 Besides, it is illegal to do so.
-We have provided a link below to try and help you to find the right rehabber.
-Make sure the rehabber you are calling on will actually be able to get the job done.
-While everyone on the list may be permitted to rehab, not everyone on that list is a professional rehabber!!!
+We have provided links below to try and help you to find the right rehabber in both Louisiana and Texas.
+Make sure the rehabber you are calling will actually be able to get the job done.
+While everyone on the list may be permitted to rehab, not everyone on that list is a professional rehabber.

 Ask questions and make sure you get the answers you want.
 You have the right to care about wildlife and the right to pick a professional rehabber.
-Soon, we will be replacing the unchecked rehabilitator link offered now with a new link that will contain validated, capable rehabbers that come with the highest marks.
+Soon, we will be replacing the unchecked rehabilitator links offered now with new links that will contain validated, capable rehabbers that come with the highest marks.
 The animals deserve that.
 The public deserves that.